GitLiveApp/GitLive/_sections/admin-jetbrains.md

 ### Step 4

-* You will also have the option to add an issue tracker to GitLive.
-If you choose not to connect an issue tracker, you can do this at a later date through the settings menu.
-You can connect to the issue tracker attached to your repository hosting service or to Jira.
-In this case, since GitLive was set up on a Github organisation, the options are to slect Github issues or Jira.
+* After successful installation on your repositories, you will also have the option to add an issue tracker to GitLive.
+You have the option to connect Jira or the issue tracker from your respective repository hosting service.
+In this case, since GitLive was set up on a Github organisation, the options are to select Github issues or Jira.
+If you choose not to connect an issue tracker, you can do this at a later stage through the GitLive settings menu in your IDE.

 ![Choose Issue Tracker](/uploads/choose-issue-tracker.jpg  "Choose Issue Tracker"){:class="screenshot"}